Charles McGuinness: Early life

 Charles John "Nomad" McGuinness was born 6 March 1893.
 He was raised in Lower Road, Derry, Ireland.
-His mother, Margaret Hernand was of Spanish descent, and his father, John McGuinness, was a ship captain born in the United States.
+His mother, Margaret Hernan was of Irish descent from Donegal, and his father, John McGuinness, was a ship captain born in the United States.
 Margaret died when Charles was young.
 Charles had two brothers, Hugh and John McGuinness.
 Hugh was a headmaster of St. Eugene's in Rosemount, Derry, and John was a teacher as well.

 In 1908, at the age of 15, McGuinness went to sea on the schooner Vixen, the start of a trip which would take him away from home for several years.
 His first world trip was in 1909 on the ship Cedarbark.
 It went from Wales to Iquique in Chile and then on to New York.
 In 1910, he arrived in Sydney on The Pilgrim.
 The Pilgrim ended up shipwrecked off of the coast of Tahiti in 1910 and McGuinness was left stranded on a lifeboat for two weeks until rescued.
-He subsequently remained in the Tahiti region for a year, working as a as a pearl fisher.
+He subsequently remained in the Tahiti region for a year, working as a pearl fisher.

 McGuinness would claim later in life that between c.
 1913 and c.
 1914, he visited the Mediterranean, the Black Sea, South and West Africa, Mexico, West Indies, Brazil, China, Japan & S. Africa before attempting to start gold mining in Australia.
 None of this can be verified.
 However, by 1914 McGuinness does seem to have made his way to Canada, where he was a beggar until joining the Canadian militia.

 Military career

-World War 1
+World War I

 McGuinness' time in the Canadian militia was brief.
 By August 1914 he had joined the Royal Navy where he served as part of Admiral Reginald Bacon's Dover patrol off the coast of Cameroon.
 However, McGuinness deserted in 1916 upon learning of the Easter Rising.
 Unable to find a way back to Ireland, McGuinness joined the South African Army and fought in the East African campaign.
-In 1916 McGuinness was captured by the German Schutztruppe of Colonel Paul von Lettow-Vorbeck, but waslater able to escape them.
+In 1916 McGuinness was captured by the German Schutztruppe of Colonel Paul von Lettow-Vorbeck, but was later able to escape them.

-McGuinness claimef in his autobiography to have been the sole survivor of a shipwreck in Delagoa Bay near Mozambique in November 1917.
+McGuinness claimed in his autobiography to have been the sole survivor of a shipwreck in Delagoa Bay near Mozambique in November 1917.
 As the story goes, he was aboard the S.S.
 Vasco de Gama, a Portuguese steamer, when the shipwrecked and sank at the mouth of shark-infested waters.